Alessine/aws_webscraping_automation/README.md

 ## Project Description
 I'm interested in trying out NLP tasks such as Named Entity Recognition, Topic Modelling or Sentiment Analysis on German language data, since it is my native language and most of the well-documented use cases focus on English.
 Therefore, I decided to scrape the [news website](https://www.srf.ch/news/das-neueste) by the Swiss national TV and Radio broadcaster SRF daily to put together a unique and interesting German text data set.
 The web-scraping script can be found [here](https://github.com/Alessine/aws_webscraping_automation/blob/master/src/main.py).

 When I started looking into resources on web-scraping automation, I did not find anything that really matched my needs and interests.
 Therefore, I decided to invest a bit more into the documentation of this project and write up an article, so that others can use my insights to work on their own automation projects.
 The topics covered range from how to develop and refactor a web-scraping script to the basic AWS setup, saving data to an S3 bucket, on to launching an EC2 instance and scheduling a task.
-The blog post is due to be published soon.
+If you're interested, check out the [blog post](https://medium.com/@angelaniederberger/automated-web-scraping-with-aws-72b7f80c2927).

 ## Folder Structure
 Here's how I organized this project: